fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Set-AzureRmServiceBusTopicAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
 Specifies the name of the authorization rule.

-Required if **-AuthruleObj** is not specified.
+This parameter is required if the *AuthruleObj* parameter is not specified.

 ```yaml
 Type: String